wes648/Westerfit.jl/README.md

 **WARNING** This code has not yet been published!
 You are more than welcome to download it & fiddle around with it but if you need to publish the results, please reach out to the authors first!
 Once the paper is out, we will remove this warning and you'll be able to publish results without contacting us first.

+## Quickstart

+The following is intended to be a quick reference on the input file structure & program usage.
+A more complete manual will be constructed once the paper is published.
 The westerfit input file is divided into three sections each with a designated header.
 The very first line is a title card and the sections are the Control Settings (%CNTRLS), Second Order Parameters (%2NDORDER), and the additional Operators & Parameters (%PARAMS).

 ### Control Settings